 };

-Structs are the foundation of every non-trivial C data structure.
-A linked list node is struct node { int value; struct node *next; }; — a struct holding data plus a pointer to the next struct.
-Trees, graphs, hash table buckets, queue nodes — all built from structs with pointer fields.
+Every non-trivial C data structure is built on structs.
+A linked list node is struct node { int value; struct node *next; }; — data plus a pointer to the next struct.
+Trees, graphs, hash table buckets, queue nodes: all structs with pointer fields.